XM Carbon Speed XMCS Gran Turismo frameset

 Pros

-• Excellent build quality and finish with high-quality carbon fiber construction
+• Excellent build quality and finish, with top-tier carbon layup and attention to detail

 References: #88966, #92628, #93065

-• Thoughtful design details like Di2 battery mount and quality hardware
+• Well-thought-out design details like internal Di2 battery mount and quality included hardware

 Cons

-• Slack seat tube angle (73°) may not suit riders needing more forward saddle position
+• Slack seat tube angle (73°) combined with setback seatpost may limit forward saddle position for some riders

 Key Points